-Vertical drains often called wick drains or prefabricated vertical drains, are made up of a plastic core encased by a geotextile that acts as a filter to prevent clogging.
+Vertical drains often called wick drains or prefabricated vertical drains, are made up of a plastic core encased by a geotextile that acts as a filter that allows water to enter the drain without soil clogging it.

 The vertical drains create paths that accelerate water drainage and consolidation of saturated cohesive compressible soils.
 The drains are installed in a grid that is designed to satisfy the settlement requirements.